TheDialgaTeam/Xenorig/README.md

 - Binary releases: https://github.com/TheDialgaTeam/Xirorig/releases

 ## Other information
-- Default donation 5% (5 minutes in 100 minutes) can be reduced to 1% via option donate-level/DonateLevel.
+- Default donation 5% (5 minutes in 100 minutes) can be reduced to 1% via option DonateLevel.

 ### CPU mining performance
-- Intel i7-8750H - 90 KH/s (6 threads)
+- Intel i7-8750H - 110 KH/s (1 thread netcore) 55 KH/s (1 thread mono)

 Please note performance is highly dependent on system load.
 The numbers above are obtained on an idle system.
 Tasks heavily using a processor, such as video playback, can greatly degrade hashrate.
 Optimal number of threads depends on the number of cores you have on your cpu.